cjl4hd/Lord-Of-The-Rings-Lukas-Cut/readme.md

 * 0 - No scary action or creature that would bother a child.
 G rated
 * 1 - Something that may cause children to be scared, but may be less mild than a violent scene
 ### Orcs
 * 0 - Minimal or no orcs in the scene.
+Orcs in the scene are only shown briefly, or at a distance.
 Children are unlikely to be bothered
 * 1 - Orcs in present in the scene and may scare children
 ### Nasgul
 * 0 - Minimal or no Nasgul.
 Children are unlikely to be bothered